 Oregon MBA Program Attributes

-Eight core courses, a capstone class, and an emphasis on effective presentations, business writing, interviewing skills, team dynamics, and case analysis form the broad foundation for the electives and learning activities of our four centers in Entrepreneurship, Securities Analysis, Sports Business, and Sustainable Business Practices.
+Eight core courses, a capstone class, and an emphasis on effective presentations, business writing, interviewing skills, team dynamics, and case analysis form the broad foundation for the electives and learning activities of our five specializations in Advanced Strategy and Leadership, Finance and Securities Analysis, Innovation and Entrepreneurship, Sports Business, and Sustainable Business Practices.

 Experiential and Entrepreneurial

 Whether students advise Northwest companies on their business plans, formulate their own, or leverage a centers’ industry contacts, the emphasis is the same—applying classroom learning to the real world, thinking outside conventional lines, experiencing innovative business solutions and practices first-hand.

 In our classes, you won’t be an anonymous face in the back row.
 You’ll have plenty of time to get to know your classmates and professors.
 And you won’t find more helpful folks than the program staff.

 In our many group projects and consulting opportunities, you’ll find yourselves cooperating closely with classmates from throughout the United States and from several countries around the globe.